htem/FANC_auto_recon/neuroglancer_states/README.md

 ## Neuroglancer states

 Each file here specifies a neuroglancer state, through which you can view FANC neurons in different ways.
-To load one of these states, go to the url `https://ng.fanc.community/{filename}` where you replace `{filename}` with the name of one of the files in this folder.
+To load one of these states, go to the url `https://ng.fanc.community/{filename}` where you replace `{filename}` with the name of one of the files in this folder (without the `.json` at the end).
 Here are some links to get you started:

 - https://ng.fanc.community/published-neurons-viewer
 - https://ng.fanc.community/published-neurons-aligned-to-template-viewer